 People over often overwhelmed with choice.
 And with so many products on Amazon, the search results are just another abundance of choice.

 Enter the “Best Seller” and “Amazon’s Choice” badges.
-As a customer scans the products in from of them, they’ll notice just one product each of these badges.
+As a customer scans the products in front of them, they’ll notice just one product each of these badges.
 Though they may not know exactly what they mean, they know not every product gets the badge.

 This creates trust, shows scarcity and social proof.
 They can plainly see that product with the Best Seller badge has tons of good reviews (sometimes much more than the others).
 It must be a pretty good product, right?
 And if they’re shopping on Amazon, “Amazon’s Choice” must be a good thing too… For impulsive shoppers in a rush, these badges take the guesswork out of making a choice for themselves.